jms-dcksn/a360-fhir/README.md

 Package to integrate with FHIR API

 ## Features
- * Manage Contacts
+ * Manage Patients
- * Add contact to contact list
+ * More to come...

 ### How do I use this package?
-1. Input url, client ID and client secret (client credentials OAuth)
+1. Create your app and public-private key pair for the Epic on FHIR Sandbox
-2. Drag and Drop individual actions, configure with appropriate inputs
+2. Drag and Drop individual actions in A360, configure with appropriate inputs